jjivany/wincurl/README.md

 📦 Getting Started:

-    Clone the repository or run pip3 install wincurl3
+    Clone the repository or use pip: pip3 install wincurl3

     Install dependencies: